-They’re all pretty similar in terms of design, with basic action shots and a lack of risks taken.
+They’re all pretty similar in design, with basic action shots and a lack of risks taken.
 Six of the seven are rookie cards, while the other features one of the greatest players that the game has ever seen.
-They are all long retired, but it’s still a who’s who of the best that the decade had to offer.
+They are all long retired, but it’s still a who’s who of the decade’s best.

-It’s also worth mentioning that the majority of the cards we’re discussing are close to entering their 40th year of existence.
-This means that you’ll have to be wary when checking out the condition, as most have taken a ding or two along the way.
+It’s also worth mentioning that most of the cards we’re discussing are close to entering their 40th year of existence.
+This means you’ll have to be wary when checking out the condition, as most have taken a ding or two along the way.

-For the purposes of this list, we’ll be looking at gem mint copies to find the most expensive hockey cards from the 1980s.
-There’s a massive drop off from PSA 10 to 9 grades, so they’re easy to pick up if you just want to add any version of a card to your personal collection.
+For this list, we’ll look at gem mint copies to find the most expensive hockey cards from the 1980s.
+There’s a massive drop-off from PSA 10 to 9 grades, so they’re easy to pick up if you want to add any version of a card to your collection.

 1988 Brett Hull O-Pee-Chee Hockey RC #66 (buy on eBay)

 Brett Hull’s career total of 741 goals is the fourth highest in NHL history, while he played for the Calgary Flames, St. Louis Blues, Dallas Stars, Detroit Red Wings, and Phoenix Coyotes, respectively, winning two Stanley Cups.